gkoh/furble/README.md

 * press and hold 'Shutter Lock' to lock shutter open
    * press and hold 'Shutter Lock' again to release

+To activate screen lock:
+* double click the PWR button
+   * a message box will open
+* double click the PWR button to unlock

 ### Menu Map

 * Connect (if connections are saved)